-Take for example, that looming deadline we so often talk about (because the struggle is real), or that mailbox that seemingly fills way faster than you can read ‘Hi ______”.
-Or that uncomfortable friend situation you’re not quite sure how to finesse.
-Mostly, we’ll admit, it’s just a product of our slightly obsessive over thinking (but that’s normal, right?).
+Take, for example, that looming deadline we so often talk about (because the struggle is real), or that mailbox that fills faster than you can read “Hi ______”.
+Or that uncomfortable friend situation you’re not quite sure how to handle.
+Mostly, we’ll admit, it’s just a product of our slightly obsessive overthinking (but that’s normal, right?).
 The truth is, stress, in all its varying degrees, can be daily.

-And so up till now, bubble baths, Scandal (we’ll admit, this may not the best option for ‘decompressing’), and the occasional night run, are our versions of therapy.
+And up till now, bubble baths, House of Cards (we’ll admit this may not the best option for “decompressing”), and the occasional night run are our versions of therapy.
 But in an attempt to be more mindful, take a moment and actually breathe, and simultaneously get in a good workout (we just can’t drop the multitasking, okay?), we opened up our heart chakras with Y7 Yoga Studio’s co-founder Sarah Levey.
-Here Levey shows us seven yoga movements to relieve stress.
+Here, Levey shows us seven yoga movements to relieve stress.
 So, next time you’ve had a particularly long day at work, forgo the glass of wine and do these.

-Cat-Crow opens the chest encouraging the breath to become slow & deep.
+Cat-Crow opens the chest, encouraging the breath to become slow & deep.
 Start on your hands and knees, wrists directly under your shoulders and knees directly below your hips.
-As you inhale into Cow drop your belly towards the floor as you lift your chin and chest keeping your gaze up drawing your shoulders away from your ears.
-Your exhale will draw your belly button to spine, rounding your back as you release the crown of the head toward the floor.
+As you inhale into Cow, drop your belly towards the floor as you lift your chin and chest, keeping your gaze up, drawing your shoulders away from your ears.
+Your exhale will draw your belly button to your spine, rounding your back as you release the crown of the head toward the floor.

 High Lunge Variation